Traditional and Biblical Baby Names. Choosing Your Baby's Name From the Bible.

 Moses and his brother Aaron, and sister Miriam were born after the exodus into Egypt.
 Moses brought the ten commandments to the tribes of Israel.

-Samson, Samuel, Solomon, Joshua, Gideon, Caleb, Daniel, Saul, Eli, Elijah, Jethro, Jonah and Jonathan, are all male names that feature in the early books.
+Samson, Samuel, Solomon, Joshua, Gideon, Caleb, Daniel, Saul, Eli, Elijah, Jethro, Jonah, Gad and Asher are all male names that feature in the early books.

-Female names include; Bathsheba, Leah, Esther, Judith, Ruth, Naomi, Keziah, Orpah, Hannah, Deborah, Delilah and Rahab.
+Female names include; Bathsheba, Beulah, Zilpah, Leah, Esther, Judith, Ruth, Naomi, Keziah, Orpah, Hannah, Hepzibah, Deborah, Delilah and Rahab.
+The name Sharon derives from a Biblical place name.

 Now for a few from the New Testament